skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 http://scalikejdbc.org/documentation/query-inspector.html

 Typically defining associations are fundamentally not so simple, so you might be confused when specifying these definitions.
-Understanding how ScalikeJDBC's join queries and One-to-X APIs work may be a short cut.
+Understanding how ScalikeJDBC's join queries and One-to-X APIs work may be useful.

 http://scalikejdbc.org/documentation/one-to-x.html